 To translate the Alachua County Library District website into another language, scroll to the bottom of this page.
 Click "select language" and scroll through the list for that language.
 Para traducir el sitio web del Alachua County Library District a otro idioma, desplácese hacia abajo hasta el final de esta página.
 Haga clic en la barra "select language" y desplácese por la lista hasta que encuentre el idioma que desea.

-While our English classes are paused, here are some resources you can use at home.
+Here are some resources you can use at home.
 Please email us if you would like a list of more resources, email@example.com

 Transparent Language: www.aclib.us/Transparent